 The next step is sending your sample to the lab.
-A couple things to know about soil testing labs -- the tests are pretty standard and certified labs are generally very accurate in the analysis they do.
+A couple things to know about soil testing labs—the tests are pretty standard and certified labs are generally very accurate in the analysis they do.
 Why then do we sometimes get different results from different labs?
 Well, that may go back to sampling error.
 But it is also good to know that different labs use different extractants.
 What we want to know with a soil test is how much of a certain nutrient is available to the crop over the growing season.
 Unfortunately, there is no way to look in the microscope and know what that amount is.
 There is a spectrum of unavailable to available nutrients in the soil.
-So scientists have developed different extractants that take a slice of the MORE available nutrients.
+So scientists have developed different extractants that take a slice of the more available nutrients.
 These extractants are based on specific soil properties.
 For example, in Pennsylvania the standard test for phosphorus is called a Mehlich 3.
-In acid soils, like they have in California, they use a different test.
+In alkaline soils, like they have in California, they use a different test.
 It extracts a different amount of phosphorus.
 Make sure you know which tests your lab is using and that they are appropriate for the soils in your region.
-I also recommend shopping around.
-Just because a test is more expensive does not mean it is better.
-I have seen one local group charging $50 per sample for a test they are sending out to a lab in the Midwest that charges them $11 per sample.
-The local group is doing some recommendation, but . . .

 What do the soil test levels mean?